CS-UCR/cs105-prj-phase3-machine-mamba/README.md

 EDA included taking a look a various trends, interesting information, as well as in depth analaysis of several datasets.

 - NBA Team Attendance vs Valuation
-- NBA Teams with the highest average player salaries and valuations vs NBA Team W/L -
+- NBA Teams with the highest average player salaries and valuations -
 -